-All the financial analysis we present has been given in nominal terms, or 'dollars-of-the day'.
+- 31. All the financial analysis we present has been given in nominal terms, or 'dollars-of-the day', except for where we have specifically identified the analysis as being in real terms.
 Some proportion of the trends we see will therefore reflect general price inflation that customers will have experienced across all their spending.
-We have chosen to present our analysis in this way because we think that it will be most familiar to customers' experience and so it is the most meaningful approach.
+We have chosen to present our analysis in this way because we think that it will be most familiar to customers' experience and so it is the most meaningful approach. - 32.
 Further, the factors influencing general price inflation as experienced by customers are not the same factors influencing the cost of distribution services.
-This is an issue that we discussed in-depth when we reset the default price-quality paths for local lines companies for the year starting 1 April 2020.12 Where we do address inflation in this report, we have used Stats NZ's consumer price index.
+This is an issue that we discussed in-depth when we reset the default price-quality paths for local lines companies for the year starting 1 April 2020.
+Where we do address inflation in this report, we have used Statistics New Zealand's consumer price index.